-All students entering the Ph.D. program in Counseling Psychology are expected to complete a "Pre-Dissertation Research Project" which is articulated (see Appendix I) through a contract between the student's program advisor and the student.
-The pre-dissertation project will be carried out within the formalized research teams within a two year time period.
-These teams meet in fulfillment of the research seminar course (ED PS 6960) in which the student must enroll each semester during the regular academic year during the student's first two years of his or her program of study.
-Once completed, the pre-dissertation research project is submitted for review and ratification by the CP Committee as meeting the standard of a pre-dissertation "Research Project."
+All students entering the Ph.D. program in Counseling Psychology are expected to complete a Pre-dissertation Research Project (PDRP), which is articulated (see Appendix I) through a contract between the student's program advisor and the student.
+The PDRP will be carried out within the formalized research teams within a two year time period.
+These teams meet semester during the regular academic year during the student's first two years of his or her program of study.
+Once completed, the PDRP is submitted for review and ratification by the CP Committee as meeting the standard of a PDRP.
 This endorsement then allows the student to petition the CP Committee to sit for the doctoral comprehensive examination so that the student can then be admitted to doctoral candidacy.
-The steps in completing the pre-dissertation research project are as follows:
+The steps in completing the PDRP are as follows: